statusfailed/telechat/README.md

     - [x] Write IO to wrap writingMachine
     - [x] Test that messages displayed on local terminal as well as remote

+Performance

+- [ ] Place limits on client input buffers
+      (don't want to allow clients to DoS via unbounded input size)
+- [ ] Use a more appropriate datastructure for editing text
+- [ ] Reconsider use of Attoparsec for parsing?

+Better line editing

+- [ ] Purify code?
+- [ ] No sending of blank lines
+- [x] ctrl+c clears line
+- [ ] ctrl+w "readline"-ish rubout behaviour
+- [ ] ctrl+l clears buffer (may have to implement more telnet!)

 Refactoring

 - [ ] Test that "Chat" message is broadcast - refactor so Chat isn't added